What is a Drink Coaster aka Beer Mat?

 Drink coasters began to appear in many homes around the year 1760.
 However, early designs looked more like shallow dishes made from paper, wood, or silver.
 They were designed to go under wine bottles and decanters so that they could be “coasted” across the dinner table when the servants were unavailable.

 Before cardboard became readily available, it was common in Western cultures to place saucers under cups to protect furniture from condensation rings and burn marks.
 This practice was, and still is, most commonly seen when drinking tea.
 Teacup and saucer sets have been common in aristocratic households for centuries.
+Ever wonder how many cups are in a gallon?

-It wasn’t until 1880 that the first cardboard drink coasters began to appear.
+Anyway, it wasn’t until 1880 that the first cardboard drink coasters began to appear.
 The German printing company Friedrich Horn produced what it called “beer mats” with brand names on them for promotional use.
 From there, Robert Sputh began making these types of coasters from wood pulp in 1892.

 Drink coasters and beer mats made from wood pulp and cardboard were introduced to the United Kingdom in 1920 as breweries sought to promote their beer and ale to a broader audience.
 Since then, placemats made from various materials have been a standard item in homes and restaurants worldwide since the mid-twentieth century.